Get your FREE store + Amazon business!

 Stop picking by income alone

-Highest payout doesn’t matter if your schedule, skills, or family won’t allow you to actually complete it.
+The highest payout means nothing if your schedule, skills, or family will not let you actually finish the work.

 2